 How to Obtain and Manage Accessible Textbooks for Eligible EMSB Students

-For a student whose individualized education plan recommends assistive technology, schools can obtain accessible digital works from the Ministry’s list of instructional materials.
+For a student whose individualized education plan recommends assistive technology, schools can obtain accessible digital works from publishers.

 Recommended Process for Schools